 • Two acres of additional parking

 • Approximately 250 additional parking spaces

-Our phased in approach provides balance to address these needs over the next two seasons to provide the experience, even on peak days, that you desire.
-We also need to continue our investment in snow harvesting equipment and summer trail maintenance so we can improve our capabilities to open early, with a relatively small amount of natural snow.
+Our phased in approach has provided balance to address these needs over the past two seasons to provide the experience, even on peak days, that you desire.
+We have also continued our investment in snow harvesting equipment and summer trail maintenance so we can improve our capabilities to open early, and provide some additional hiking trails in the summer.

-Thanks to all those who purchased Sahale Gold Memberships to assist us with these improvements!
+Thanks to all those who purchased Sahale Gold passes to assist us with these improvements!